ShivaniKhatri96/React-notetaking-app/README.md

 - `Express.js`
 - `MongoDB (cloud)`

+> Testing: it will be also added later

+- `Cypress` for end to end testing

 ### Responsive Design

 - The website will be made responsive

 ### Functionalities to be added